BucOder/wathcitf/README.md

 <h2>Syntax</h2>
 <div>
 	<p>
-		\# Python3 wathcitf
+		# Python3 wathcitf
 		<br/>
 		OR
 		<br/>
-		if python 3 is the only version of python in your computer
+		If python 3 is the only version of python in your computer
 		<br/>
-		\# Python wathcitf
+		# Python wathcitf
 		<br/>
 		OR
 		<br/>
-		you can run the script like application
+		You can run the script like application
 		<br/>
-		\# chmod +x wathcitf
+		# chmod +x wathcitf
 		<br/>
-		\# ./wathcitf
+		# ./wathcitf
 		<br/>
 	</p>
 </div>